Bogor Palace: Balai Kirti Presidential Museum

 In the Bogor Presidential Palace area there is a museum called the Indonesian Presidential Museum Balai Kirti.
 The idea of building this museum was initiated by President Susilo Bambang Yudhoyono in 2012 and was inaugurated by him on October 18, 2014.
 Balai Kirti can be interpreted as a building that houses various historical objects, relics of the historical journey of the leadership of the Presidents of the Republic of Indonesia.

 The Balai Kirti Presidential Museum can be interpreted as a building that stores historical relics of the leadership of the Presidents of the Republic of Indonesia.
 The ideas and works of the presidents are a reflection of a nation's civilization and should be a memory for all time that is arranged in a special room that stores many important memories.
-There are a number of important rules that must be followed if you want to visit the museum.
+There are a number of important rules that must be followed for visitors coming to the museum, locals and foreigners alike.

 Hotel Salak The Heritage

 In 1856, along with the rebuilding of the Bogor Palace, the Dutch government built a hotel to serve as a guesthouse in Bogor Palace.
 The hotel was first named the Dibbets Hotel for the founder, J. Dibbets.
 The hotel was also once known as the Binnenhof Hotel or Bellevue Hotel.

 During the Japanese occupation (1942–1945), the hotel was used as the Kempetai Headquarters (Japanese Military Police).
 After Indonesia's independence, the hotel was handed over to the Indonesian government and was renamed the Hotel Salak The Heritage after the name of Mount Salak, the largest mountain in Bogor.
 The word "The Heritage" was used to express to the public that this hotel is indeed one of the heritages of the city of Bogor.

 Hotel Salak The Heritage is currently managed professionally, with 120 rooms, 12 meeting rooms, 3 restaurants, the Kinanty Music Café, a swimming pool, and other facilities.
 Hotel Salak The Heritage is still preserved by the government as one of the historical witnesses supporting the existence of the Bogor Palace in particular and the long history of the city of Bogor.